This post may contain affiliate links. Please read our disclosure policy.

 eggs, cheese, bacon, cream, butter, and green onions on a brown wooden cutting board.

-If you have any ingredients leftover from this recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any leftover ingredients from this single baked egg cup recipe, check out our Leftover Ingredients Recipe Finder.

-• Green Onions: Added for a burst of flavor and a splash of color.
+• Green Onions: Add flavor and color.

-• Salt and black pepper: For flavor.
+• Salt and black pepper: Essential for seasoning.

 Recipe Variations